Ilkhanate: Religious shift (1291–1316)

 Ilkhanid court scene.
 The Free Man's Companion to the Niceties of Poems, left frontispiece, 1341, probably Isfahan.

 The Ilkhanate started crumbling under the reign of Arghun's brother, Gaykhatu.
 The majority of Mongols converted to Islam while the Mongol court remained Buddhist.
 Gaykhatu had to buy the support of his followers and as a result, ruined the realm's finances.
 His vizir Sadr-ud-Din Zanjani tried to bolster the state finances by adopting paper money from the Yuan dynasty, which remained largely unsuccessful.
 Gaykhatu also alienated the Mongol old guard with his alleged sexual relations with a boy.
 Gaykhatu was overthrown in 1295 and replaced with his cousin Baydu.
 Baydu reigned for less than a year before he was overthrown by Gaykhatu's officer, Ghazan.

 Hulegu's descendants ruled Persia for the next eighty years, tolerating multiple religions, including Shamanism, Buddhism, and Christianity, and ultimately adopting Islam as a state religion in 1295.
 However, despite this conversion, the Ilkhanids remained opposed to the Mamluks, who had defeated both Mongol invaders and Crusaders.
 The Ilkhanids launched several invasions of Syria, but were never able to gain and keep significant ground against the Mamluks, eventually being forced to give up their plans to conquer Syria, along with their stranglehold over their vassals the Sultanate of Rum and the Armenian kingdom in Cilicia.
 This was in large part due to civil war in the Mongol Empire and the hostility of the khanates to the north and east.
 The Chagatai Khanate in Moghulistan and the Golden Horde threatened the Ilkhanate in the Caucasus and Transoxiana, preventing expansion westward.
 Even under Hulegu's reign, the Ilkhanate was engaged in open warfare in the Caucasus with the Mongols in the Russian steppes.
-On the other hand, the China-based Yuan dynasty was an ally of the Ikhanate and also held nominal suzerainty over the latter (the Emperor being also Great Khan) for many decades.
+On the other hand, the China-based Yuan dynasty was an ally of the Ilkhanate and also held nominal suzerainty over the latter (the Emperor being also Great Khan) for many decades.

 Ghazan converted to Islam under influence of Nawrūz and made Islam the official state religion.
 Christian and Jewish subjects lost their equal status and had to pay the jizya (minority religion tax).
 Ghazan gave Buddhists the starker choice of conversion or expulsion and ordered their temples to be destroyed; though he later relaxed this severity.
 After Nawrūz was deposed and killed in 1297, Ghazan made religious intolerance punishable and attempted to restore relations with non-Muslims.